Hesprs/Hesprs.github.io/Contents/about/en.md

 2. Beautify the shadow effect and border colour;
 3. Add a new article, "Odyssey to the Nanking University" to the "Learning" category;
 4. Fix the bug of default markdown download failure;
-5. Fix the bug that clicking "previous" button and impose website failure when there's no browsing history;
+5. Fix the bug that causes website failure when users click "previous" button but there's no browsing history;
-6. Fix the bug that the title will be displayed as "undefined" when the current article title doesn't have a translation in the user's language.
+6. Fix the bug that causes the title to be displayed as "undefined" when the current article title doesn't have a translation in the user's language.

 ### V 2.4.1   20 Apr.
 2025
 1. Further systematize and optimize the article resolve and request logic;